anse

 41 Estelle Street – 13006

-Lunch from Monday to Friday, Thursday and Friday evening
+Lunch from Monday to Friday, Thursday and Friday evenings

 At the end of the road, at the edge of the city, at the end of the world.
-The Cove of the Bay of Monkeys, nestled behind Cap Croisette, seems like it came straight out of a movie.
-Turquoise waters, cozy little cabins, a few boats.
-You can access it on foot from the Madrague de Montredon, and it'll feel like diving into a postcard scene without any tourists around.
-Be sure to wear good shoes and bring a snorkel.
+The Cove of Monkey Bay, tucked away behind Cape Croisette, looks like something out of a movie.
+With turquoise waters, little cabins, and a few boats.
+You can walk there from the Madrague de Montredon, diving into a postcard-like setting without tourists.
+Don't forget good shoes and a snorkel!

 Cap Croisette – 13008

-Located at the port of Madrague, just a stone's throw from the boats and nets, you'll find Chez Aldo, a down-to-earth yet soulful Marseille institution.
-Grilled fish, sea bass with fennel, and a beautiful sea view right on your plate.
+On the port of Madrague, just a stone's throw from the boats and nets, you’ll find Chez Aldo, a down-to-earth yet soulful Marseille institution.
+Grilled fish, sea bass with fennel, and a sea view to complement your meal.

-Here, there are no frills, just ultra-fresh ingredients and a marine vibe we all adore.
+Here, there are no frills, just ultra-fresh ingredients and a lovely marine vibe that we all adore.

 28 Audemar Tibido Street – 13008